-Yasuni National Park was established in 1979, though its original footprint differed significantly from the one it has today (Finer, Vijay, Ponce, Jenkins, & Kahn, 2009).
+Yasuni National Park was established in 1979, though its original footprint differed significantly from the one it has today [bigger? smaller? or just different?]
+(Finer, Vijay, Ponce, Jenkins, & Kahn, 2009).
 The ITT oil fields, containing approximately one fifth of the country's oil reserves, are situated in the southeastern region of the park (Ecuador & UNDP, n.d).
 Yasuni faces a variety of environmental threats, from those related to development, such as pollution, deforestation, and habitat fragmentation, to those that arise from other types of exploitation, including poaching, hunting, and habitat degradation (Albacete, Espinosa & Prado, 2004 ).

 The Waorani, Targeri, and Taromenae